 Credits earned at other institutions do not transfer into doctoral programs at the School.
-Credits earned at CST/Claremont Lincoln cross-registration partner schools by matriculated Claremont Lincoln doctoral students may be applied to a doctoral degree.
-All courses taken at a CST/Claremont Lincoln partner school must be approved by the student's faculty advisor.
+Credits earned at CST cross-registration partner schools by matriculated CST doctoral students may be applied to a doctoral degree.
+All courses taken at a CST partner school must be approved by the student's faculty advisor.

-If granted admission to a master's-level degree program, a student may transfer a maximum of 12 units of work of "B" or better, taken at Claremont School of Theology or the Claremont Lincoln University as a Non-Degree student.
+If granted admission to a master's-level degree program, a student may transfer a maximum of 12 units of work of "B" or better, taken as a Non-Degree student.
 This work must not be more than eight years old.
 Non-Degree credits cannot be applied toward the D.Min. program.